Chapter 36

 "Yes, sir," Körper replied with a slight nod of his head, maintaining the precise formality of close acquaintances who respect each other.

-"I'll go train with Bairon somewhere," he said naturally.
+Körper let out a short laugh, looking to the side as if he'd decided early.
+"I'm going with Bairon to train somewhere," he said naturally.
 "He says he found an adventurer who practices a style that hasn't reached the academy yet.
 I want to see if it's true or if he's just exaggerating."

+Ivan raised an eyebrow, interested.
 "A new style, huh?
 That sounds great."
 He brought a hand to his chin, thoughtful.
-"Maybe I'll stop by the guild later, see what I can find to take advantage of the day off I requested."
+"Maybe I'll swing by the guild later, see what I can find to make use of the day off I requested."

+Körper nodded, crossing his arms as he watched the families continue to stream through the gate.
 "Good idea.
-Foreign adventurers often bring new things worth knowing about… or at least a good story to listen to."
+Foreign adventurers often bring new things worth knowing… or at least a good story to hear."

 "Or a beer," Ivan added, laughing.

 Körper returned the smile.
+"Or two."

-"For being in the, you already know, of whom," he added with a subtle gesture of his head towards Kaep, who was still chatting animatedly with Eli a few meters ahead.
+"I imagine it will be a short visit," Körper commented, lowering his voice a little while casting a glance toward the boy.
+"To be in the, you know, of whom," he added with a subtle nod of his head toward Kaep, who was still chatting animatedly with Eli a few meters ahead.

+Ivan smiled sideways, instantly catching the hint.
 "Of course.
-I just need to tell Laios to get Dad's gift for tonight," he replied in a casual tone.
+I just need to tell Laios to get the father's gift for tonight," he replied in a casual tone.

-The two exchanged a knowing look before turning their gaze back to the path.
+They exchanged a knowing look before turning their gaze back to the path.

-They resumed their pace, walking side by side along the stone path that led beyond the reddish walls.
+They resumed their pace, walking side by side along the stone path that led deeper beyond the reddish walls.

 Körper, beside him, noticed the gesture.

 A new line of walls, taller and more solid, made of carefully aligned red bricks, rose before them.
-Unlike the first, more open and friendly, these seemed built to mark a boundary, a threshold towards something greater.
+Unlike the first, more open and friendly, these seemed built to mark a boundary, a threshold to something greater.

-Kaep looked up, open-mouthed.
+Kaep looked up, his mouth agape.

 "It's huge…" he murmured, his eyes shining with awe.